TDMR87/IntegrationTestsInDotnet/README.md

 }
 ```

-The following is an example of a test that checks whether our global exception handling works in the API layer.

 ## Testing services

 The following is an example of a test that checks that all the created articles of a user are returned.
 Because our test user might have been creating an _n_ amount of articles across all tests, we create a new unique user.
 This way we can scope the test for that user only, and other tests running in parallel creating articles in the same database don't affect the results.